-As I hope our website makes clear, the Center for Court Innovation is a unique institution.
+As I hope our website and latest annual report make clear, the Center for Court Innovation is a unique institution.
 We are a team of researchers, planners, technologists, attorneys, social workers, and others who have come together to aid victims, reduce crime, limit the misuse of incarceration, and improve public trust in government.

 The Center stands at the crossroads of action and reflection, doing and thinking.
 Our job is to dream up new ideas and then go out and test them in the real world.
 (For more on the history of the Center, see this interview with the New York Law Journal.)

 We believe in learning by doing.
 So, we operate a number of programs that are testing new solutions to difficult problems.
 These range from large-scale reform efforts like the Red Hook Community Justice Center that handle thousands of cases each year to smaller experiments like the Brooklyn Mental Health Court that work intensively with a few dozen participants at a time.
-Crucially, we run programs inside the criminal justice system, and we run programs in the neighborhoods that have been directly effected by crime and incarceration.
+Crucially, we run programs inside the criminal justice system, and we run programs in the neighborhoods that have been directly affected by crime and incarceration.

 Unlike some other organizations, the Center for Court Innovation aspires to make a difference both on the ground and in policy circles.
 For example, by supporting the Mayor’s Office of Criminal Justice and the Independent Commission on New York City Criminal Justice and Incarceration Reform with research and strategic advice, we have played an important behind-the-scenes role as New York City has drastically reduced the use of jail and set a goal of closing Rikers Island.